 To Go Directly to the Case Page

-If the case in the drop-down is highlighted (in grey), you can go to the case directly by either:
+If the case in the drop-down is highlighted, you can go to the case by clicking on it.

 To Get Search Results for the Citation

-If you want to run a search for that citation, but do not want to go directly to the case page itself, you can either:
+If you want to run a search for that citation, but do not want to go directly to the case page itself, click on the case mention next to the "magnifying glass" icon.

 Double check the citation format.
 For example, if searching for case with an F.3d citation, using either f.3d (with a period) or f3d (no period) should work, but f.3rd (with an "r") probably won't.

-If you are looking up a case via its Lexis or Westlaw citation, please note we don't support those citations, but you can look up cases by their title or docket number.
+If you are looking up a case via its Lexis or Westlaw citation, please note we do not support those citations, but you can look up cases by their title or docket number.

 If you still need assistance, please contact us by chat or email.